Akuukis/beancount_allocate/README.md

 ```

-Allocate a specific sum of expense to one budget category
+Use case: Allocate a specific sum of expense to one budget category
 ===============================================================================

 > TL;DR: use `#allocate-Food-7` tag.